-Graphite - the most popular rod-building material in use today; offers the best weight, strength, and flex ratio of any rod building material currently available.
-The graphite is formed into fibers and placed in the fiber glass of a fly rod, makes the rod relatively stiff with little increase in weight as compared to fiber glass alone.
+Graphite – the most popular rod-building material in use today; offers the best weight, strength, and flex ratio of any rod building material currently available.
+The graphite is formed into fibres and placed in the fibre glass of a fly rod, makes the rod relatively stiff with little increase in weight as compared to fibreglass alone.

 Grilse – An young, not-sexually mature Atlantic salmon

 Grip – The cork handle of a fly rod, generally made of cork rings shaped in several different ways, including a cigar grip, full-wells grip, half-wells grip, superfine grip.